AmeyHengle/multilingual-needle-in-a-haystack/rebuttal.md

 > **The paper could benefit from a more detailed discussion of the constraints experienced with the selected models, especially regarding those not evaluated, like larger parameter LLMs (e.g., Command-R or GPT-4).
 Understanding the potential improvements from these models would give readers a more complete view of the challenges in multilingual contexts.**
+1. We could not include Command-R and GPT-4 due to budget constraints.
+However, we make our evaluation as extensive as possible - using a diverse setup of LLMs like Mistral, Cohere-Aya, and Llama3.
+Furthermore, we also conduct ablation studies with varying decoding strategies and compare base vs instruction-tuned models.
-1. We acknowledge the reviewer's suggestion about a more detailed discussion regarding the constraints experienced in selecting the evaluated models and the potential impact of including larger parameter LLMs such as Command-R or GPT-4.
+2. We acknowledge the reviewer's suggestion.
+A detailed discussion regarding the constraints experienced in selecting the evaluated models and the potential impact of including larger parameter LLMs such as Command-R or GPT-4 could benifit this study.
-2. In response, we commit to include a detailed explanation in **section 2.3 (Models)** of the revised manuscript to clarify the reasons for our model selection, including limitations related to computational resources, budget, and access to proprietary models.
+3. In response, we commit to include a detailed explanation in **section 2.3 (Models)** of the revised manuscript to clarify the reasons for our model selection, including limitations related to computational resources, budget, and access to proprietary models.
-3. Additionally, we will also commit to expanding **section 7 (Limitations)** to discuss the potential benefits and challenges of evaluating larger models in multilingual and long-context settings.
+4. Additionally, we will also commit to expanding **section 7 (Limitations)** to discuss the potential benefits and challenges of evaluating larger models in multilingual and long-context settings.

 ---